bendemboski/frisky-girl-farm-api/README.md

 | 1 | Name | Timestamp |

 This sheet must always be present, and is used internally to ensure concurrent writes to the sheet don't corrupt the data.
+The sheet is hidden in the template as it never needs to be accessed through the UI.

 ### Users